berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _President Jimenez:_ All right.
 Let’s get back to this term.
 It looks like we need to understand ‘ur-rationalities’?

 _Mr.
-Guthrie:_ Right…that’s what caught the attention of our intelligence community.
+Guthrie:_ Right… that’s what caught the attention of our intelligence community.
 You see Madam President, the idea of ur-rationalities wasn’t originally Memo’s idea.
 He borrowed it from an elderly Mayan woman who we’ve had eyes on for decades.

 _President Jimenez:_ An “elderly Mayan woman?”